 You & Me / Me & You

-The Painted Cloud, a Brooklyn-based arts education studio, recently devised a unique, student-directed, and caregiver-active project for a residency with PS 18 Multilingual Neighborhood School in Williamsburg.
+In the spring of 2024, The Painted Cloud devised a unique, student-directed, and caregiver-active project for a residency with PS 18 Multilingual Neighborhood School in Williamsburg.

 The project took the concept ‘Our Independence Co-exists with Connection to Others’ and channeled it through four multimedia components: an original song, a 10’ x 40’ mural, a self-portrait coffee table book, and an original music video.
 Every family participated and every student in grades K-5 worked on all components of the project.

 For the project, creating a way for all caregivers to easily participate was a priority.
 Artists Sarah Conarro and Julian Bozeman (who run The Painted Cloud) are parents with children in the NYC Public School system.
 They know firsthand how time constraints, day jobs, and economic difficulties often inhibit parents from becoming authentic partners in their children’s work at school.
-To bridge this gap, Conarro and Bozeman shared a questionnaire with all PS18 caregivers asking fun-yet-personal questions about their children (such as positive traits and terms of endearment).
-This opportunity invited caregivers to share key content that students would later use to determine the look and sound of the project.
-Because the school is multilingual (English, Spanish, and German), The Painted Cloud offered the questionnaire in all three languages.
+To bridge this gap, Conarro and Bozeman shared a Family Questionnaire with all PS18 caregivers asking fun-yet-personal questions about their children (such as positive traits and terms of endearment).
+This opportunity invited caregivers’ answers to become key content that students would later use to determine the look and sound of the project.
+In response to PS18’s two dual language programs in Spanish and German, The Painted Cloud offered the questionnaire in both languages, in addition to English.
 This distinctive use of crowdsourced content for collaboration encouraged active student-caregiver participation while respecting caregivers' hectic schedules and potential language barriers.

 With a compilation of caregivers’ answers in hand, PS18 students took center stage as genuine collaborators with The Painted Cloud on all four components of the project.